parallel-markets/handbook/benefits/general-benefits.md

 ## Continuing Education Allowance
 If you’re interested in taking classes that you feel improve you professionally or personally, you have a $1,000 annual stipend to do so.
 This stipend is also prorated in your first year at Parallel, depending on the month you start.
 Some people take classes directly related to their careers, while some take photography lessons or learn a musical instrument.
 It’s up to you; the point is to learn something that you feel enriches you as a person and employee.
 Note that the continuing education allowance is treated as taxable income.

 If you’d like to make use of your continuing education allowance, first submit the class(es) to the [People Ops Team](mailto:people@parallelmarkets.com) for approval.
-If approved, you’ll purchase the classes and submit all receipts to the [People Ops Team](mailto:people@parallelmarkets.com) for reimbursement up to the limit of your remaining stipend.
+If approved, you’ll purchase the classes and submit all receipts via [Expensify](https://expensify.com) for reimbursement up to the limit of your remaining stipend.

 ## 1Password for Your Family